Florida's 13,147 new cases among highest in 5 months; deaths rise by 121

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 326,124, an increase of 3,359, behind the record of 3,682 seven days ago, according to Johns Hopkins.
-Twenty-two states reported at least 50 more deaths.
+29, the national toll has risen to 320,023, an increase of 2,899 behind the record of 3,682 on Dec.
+16, according to Johns Hopkins.
+Twenty states reported at least 50 more deaths.

-Top-ranked states: No. 1 New York: had an increase of 152 deaths to rise 36,876, the most since 186 on May 27 with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 152 deaths to rise 37,028, the same as Wednesday and the most since 186 on May 27 with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of 294 at 25,608.
-No. 3 California: increase of U.S.-high 361 six days after state-record 379 deaths at 229236.
-No. 5: New Jersey: increase of 103 at 18,466.
+No. 2 Texas: increase of 308 at 26,208.
+No. 3 California: increase of U.S.-high 351 seven days after state-record 379 deaths at 23,635.
+No. 5: New Jersey: increase of 80 at 18,542.

 Cases